79 Easy Backpacking Food Ideas

 OvaEasy Eggs

 If you don’t mind cooking in the morning, OvaEasy’s powdered egg crystals are surprisingly close to the real thing!
-Enjoy them on their own, with dehydrated hash browns, or as a veggie scramble.
+Enjoy scrambled eggs on their own, with dehydrated hash browns, or as a veggie scramble.

 Megan holding a blue bowl with yogurt, granola, and fruit, and a yellow spoon